srothh/ppmrob/README.md

 docker compose down
 ``
 ## Custom nodes
-To create custom nodes, recreate the folder structure for your node, edit the variables PACKAGE_NAME and LAUNCH_FILE in the Dockerfile and add the node/service to the docker-compose.yml file.
+To create custom nodes, recreate the folder structure for your node, edit the variables PACKAGE_NAME (name of the package/node you want to create) and LAUNCH_FILE(name of the launch file in your directory for this node) in the Dockerfile and add the node/service to the docker-compose.yml file.